 - 10 to 120 micrograms per liter (mcg/L)

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

-Additional conditions may give positive test results:
+Other conditions that may give positive test results include:

-Other risks associated with having blood drawn are slight but may include:
+Risks associated with having blood drawn are slight but may include:

-Other tests should be done to determine the exact location of muscle damage.
+Other tests should be done to find the exact location of muscle damage.

 Factors that may affect test results include cardiac catheterization, intramuscular injections, trauma to muscles, recent surgery, and heavy exercise.

 Anderson JL.
 ST segment elevation acute myocardial infarction and complications of myocardial infarction.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 73.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 73.

 Chinnery PF.
 Muscle diseases.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 429.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 429.

 Ferri FF.
 Muscular Dystrophy.
 In: Ferri FF, ed.
 Ferri's Clinical Advisor 2016.
 Philadelphia, PA: Elsevier Mosby; 2016:pp. 832-833.